Anderson Cooper: Syndicated talk show: Anderson Live

 In September 2010, Warner Bros. and Telepictures (both corporate siblings of CNN) announced that Cooper had signed an agreement to host a nationally syndicated talk show.
 The journalist Brian Stelter (at the time employed by The New York Times, and now by CNN), reported on Twitter that the new Warner Bros. daytime talk show would be named Anderson (now titled Anderson Live).
 The show premiered on September 12, 2011, and as part of negotiations over the talk show deal, Cooper signed a new multi-year contract with CNN to continue as the host of Anderson Cooper 360°.
 On October 29, 2012, it was announced that Anderson Live would end at the conclusion of its second season.
 The show, slightly renamed after season one and revamped with a variety of co-hosts, failed to achieve the ratings distributor Warner Brothers hoped for.
 The final Anderson Live aired on May 30, 2013.

 2016 presidential debates

 Along with Martha Raddatz, Cooper moderated the second presidential election debate between Hillary Clinton and Donald Trump.
-This made him the first openly LGBT person to moderate a presidential debate in the general election.
+This made him the first LGBT person to moderate a presidential debate in the general election.